 A clear to the point one page CV is better than 2 pages of filler.
 What GCSE’s (high school grades) you got are not that important, credits and experience outweigh education.
 I include that I studied film at university right at the bottom of my CV.
 Don’t include things like I got a B in science A-level.
 Just Like the rest of your CV keep your education relevant.
 You might want to say – I’ve studied media since high school and studied production at university.

 So to conclude CVs are an important part in getting your film job (especially at first when you have no contacts).
 Credits and contacts is what it’s all about.
 Don’t make your CV wordy keep it streamlined and clear.
 For those starting out once you’ve got those first 3 professional credits you’ll be flying.
 Let me know what works for you.
-Any questions ask below.
+I also have a 1-1 filmmaker CV service find out more here.